ni/nimi-python/docs/nidcpower/attributes.rst

     Determines the relative weighting of samples in a measurement.
 Refer to the NI PXIe-4140/4141 DC Noise Rejection,  NI PXIe-4142/4143 DC Noise Rejection, or NI PXIe-4144/4145 DC Noise Rejection topic in the NI DC Power Supplies  and SMUs Help for more information about noise rejection. for information about supported devices.
-    Default Value: NIDCPOWER_VAL_NORMAL
+    Default Value: :py:data:`~nidcpower.TransientResponse.NORMAL`

-    .. note:: This attribute is not supported by all devices.
-Refer to Supported Attributes by Device topic
+    .. note:: This property is not supported by all devices.
+Refer to Supported Properties by Device topic

     The following table lists the characteristics of this property.